Tim Paul

 First we shared examples of how we’re using AI personally or in our organisations.

 Some people described how their departments were starting to use AI chatbots to reduce the burden on their call centres.
-Others talked about how they had used Large Language Models (LLMs) like Chat GPT to help them plan, write user stories, critique their work or write code.
+Others talked about how they had used Large Language Models (LLMs) like Chat GPT to help them plan, write user stories, critique their work, storyboard videos or write code.

 A few use cases were more experimental.
 For example, Kuba Bartwicki has tried using an LLM to generate HTML prototypes of pages on GOV.UK, and I've been using one to try and convert PDF forms into web forms.